-For some older Samsung Galaxy phones, there are some unofficial methods through which you might be able to unlock them.
+For some older Samsung Galaxy phones, there are some unofficial options, including free unlock codes, through which you might be able to unlock them.
 This generally involves installing some unofficial software on your phone.
 With so much malware and viruses on Android, I would really recommend that you avoid these methods.
-It might seem like it’s a free option but can you imagine having malware on your phone, which could get information about your contacts, your emails and the calls that you’ve made?
+It might seem like it's a free option but can you imagine having malware on your phone, which could get information about your contacts, your emails and the calls that you've made?

-It’s literally as simple as 1-2-3 to unlock your Samsung phone.
-Check if it is actually locked, send your IMEI number to ExpressUnlocks and then use your phone on whatever network you want.
+It's literally as simple as 1-2-3 to unlock your Samsung phone.
+Check if it is actually locked, send your IMEI number to DirectUnlocks and then use your phone on whatever network you want.

 How to check if your Samsung Galaxy is already locked

 The easiest way to tell if your Samsung Galaxy is locked is to put a different SIM card into it and see what happens.
 Generally there's 2 things that can happen.
 It will either show you the new network name or else it will show up an error message, for example "Invalid SIM" The problem with this method though is that some networks "piggy-back" on a major UK network.
 Typically smaller networks like Giff-Gaff, or Tesco will use a Major network's infrastructure.
 So a Giff-Gaff sim will normally work on an O2 phone.
 So that doesn't really tell you if it is locked or not.
 SIM Cards are cheap now though, so you could order multiple from different networks and check them all.